mcp-pinecone

 npx -y @smithery/cli install mcp-pinecone --client claude

-Install the Server
+Install the server

-to install the server locally:
+We recommend using uv to install the server locally for Claude.

 uvx install mcp-pinecone